knowerlittle/dreamersbnb/README.md

-# Makers BnB
+# DreamersBnB

 Makers Academy Week 6 Group Project

 MVP of an AirBnB clone using Ruby, Sinatra, Postgresql, DataMapper, Javascript, JQuery (including AJAX), Bootstrap, and test driven using RSpec/Capybara.

-Hosted on Heroku at [https://still-beyond-14508.herokuapp.com/](https://still-beyond-14508.herokuapp.com/)
+Hosted on Heroku at [https://dreamersbnb.herokuapp.com/](https://still-beyond-14508.herokuapp.com/)

 - Users can sign up for an account, and add a listing.
 - Once a listing has been added, the user can add inventory dates that the accommodation is available to be booked.